kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ##### Virus warnings

 Windows Defender sometimes false-positives on the CrossMgr suite applications and warns that they are a virus.
 Do not allow it to remove/quarantine the applications, otherwise you're going to have a really bad day.
-(With any luck, there's still a copy of the installer `.exe`s in the Downloads directory.)
+(With any luck, there's still a copy of the installer files in the Downloads directory.)

 ##### Windows update